HsiangHung/Machine_Learning_Note/Ensemble/Boosting/MART/README.md

 # Gradient Boosting Extension - MART

 Tne idea of boosting regression trees can be mapping to classification and ranking problems.
 It is called MART(Multiple Additive Regression Trees), where the output of the model is a linear combination of the outputs of a set of regression trees.

+The following content follows Chris Burge's review paper: [From RankNet to LambdaRank to LambdaMART: An Overview](https://www.microsoft.com/en-us/research/uploads/prod/2016/02/MSR-TR-2010-82.pdf).
+The LambdaMART is particularly designed as MART + LambdaRank.

 ## Boosting regression